Cligès: Synopsis

-Cligès begins with the story of the title character's parents, Alexander and Tantalis.
+Cligès begins with the story of the title character's parents, Alexander and Soredamors.
 Alexander, the son of the Greek emperor (also called Alexander), travels to Britain to become a knight in King Arthur's realm.
 While at court, Alexander gains favor with King Arthur, is knighted, and assists in retaking Windsor Castle from the traitorous Count Angrès.
 During his time at court, Alexander meets Arthur's niece, Soredamors; they quickly fall in love, but neither party is able to tell the other how they feel.
 Queen Guinevere takes notice and encourages them to express their mutual love.
 They then marry and a child is born, named Cligès.

 Alexander and his family then return to Greece and find out that Alexander's brother, Alis, has claimed the Greek throne after their father's death.
 Although Alexander is the rightful heir to the throne, he concedes to Alis under the condition that Alis not marry or have children, so that the throne will pass to Cligès.
 Alexander then dies, and Cligès is raised in Greece.

 Many years after Alexander's death, Alis is persuaded to marry.
 He chooses as his bride Fenice, the daughter of the German Emperor.
 Thus begins the story of Cligès and Fenice.
 Cligès falls in love with his uncle's wife, who also loves Cligès; he follows in his father's footsteps to Arthur's kingdom to be knighted.
 Like his father, he does well in King Arthur's court, participating in tournaments and displaying courtly manners.
 He is knighted and returns home.

 As Cligès and Fenice still love each other, Fenice concocts a plan to use magic to trick Alis and allow them to escape.
 With the help of a potion provided by her governess, she fakes illness so that she could eventually die and reunite with Cligès.
 However, before she could fake her actual death, three doctors are called in to heal Fenice.
 Upon realizing Fenice's deception, the three doctors torture Fenice in order to discover what she is hiding.
 Fenice, however, says nothing and is eventually spirited away by Cligès.
 Soon, however, they are found in their tower hiding-place by Bertrand, who tells Alis.
 Cligès goes to Arthur to ask for help in getting his kingdom back from his uncle, but Alis dies while he is away.
 Cligès and Fenice now are free to marry, and Cligès becomes emperor.